Alan Forrest: Livingston

 Forrest signed a pre-contract deal with Livingston on 10 April 2020, making the jump from the Scottish Championship to the Scottish Premiership.
 Forrest made his debut for Livingston on the opening day of the 2020–21 Scottish Premiership season in a 1–0 loss against St Mirren at St Mirren Park.
 He scored his first goal for Livingston in a 2–2 draw against Motherwell on 12 August 2020, at Fir Park.

 Heart of Midlothian

 On 1 June 2022, it was announced that Forrest would join Scottish Premiership side Heart of Midlothian on a two-year deal, following the expiry of his Livingston contract on 10 June.
+In an Edinburgh derby match on 7 October 2023, Forrest scored a stunning long-range goal which later won the club's goal of the season award.
 On 19 January 2024, he signed a two-year extension to his contract until 2026.

+After four years and 147 appearances with the club, Forrest departed at the end of his contract in July 2026.

+Dundee

+On 13 July 2026, Forrest joined Scottish Premiership club Dundee on a two-year deal with the option of a third.
+He made his debut on 21 July as a substitute in a Scottish League Cup group stage match away to Ross County.
+In their next game, Forrest scored his first goal for the Dee at home to Clyde.

 International career

 In 2016, Forrest made his debut for the Scotland under-21 team in a friendly against Slovakia.